IanLewis42/GravStorm/readme.txt

   If you run it on any other version, please let me know how you get on.

 o Android
-  Possible (If you've ever made anything for Android, and want to help, please get in touch)
+  Development is under consideration (If you've ever made anything for Android, and want to help, please get in touch)

 o iOS
   No chance.
 Unless you want to do it :-)